nwpointer/three-landscape/README.md

 ## TerrainMaterial

 Custom material that extends the meshStandardMaterial with additional properties for splat mapping.
-Splat mapping makes it possible to render terrains with much higher texture detail while reducing memory usage and bundle size: http://wiki.polycount.com/wiki/Splat
+Splat mapping lets you blend and combine multiple surfacess(grass, rocks, sand etc) into one higher resolution material: http://wiki.polycount.com/wiki/Splat

 ### Features: